ErpNetDocs/tech/advanced/jobs/index.md

 Jobs can be started automatically by the jobs execution system following a predefined schedule.

 > [!note]
-> Currently, only an "On Idle" auto-start schedule is available.
+> Currently, only an *On Idle* auto-start schedule is available.

-"On Idle" jobs will be started in non-busy hours, subject upon availability of resources.
+On idle jobs will be started in non-busy hours, subject upon availability of resources.
-A job is using the "On Idle" auto-start schedule when the "Run On Idle" option is activated in its definition.
+A job is using the *On Idle* auto-start schedule when the *Run On Idle* option is activated in its definition.

 **The jobs execution system will be started only if the following requirements are met:**